Hats-Protocol/farcaster-delegator/README.md

 The user generates the EIP-712 typed metadata bytes associated with the `SignedKeyRequestValidator.METADATA_TYPEHASH`, hashes it with `SignedKeyRequestValidator.hashTypedDataV4()`, signs it, and appends the unhashed typed data bytes to the end of the signature.

 Then, the user generates the EIP-712 typed metadata bytes associated with the `ADD_TYPEHASH`, which includes the `METADATA_TYPEHASH`-related signature blob from above.
-The user then hashes it with `KeyRegistry.hashTypedDataV4()`, signs it, and appends the unhashed typed data bytes to the end of *that* signature.
+The user then hashes it with `KeyGateway.hashTypedDataV4()`, signs it, and appends the unhashed typed data bytes to the end of *that* signature.

 > [!WARNING]
 > Yes, there are two signatures here, one embedded within the other.
 The order is important: the `METADATA_TYPEHASH`-related signature must be signed first and then incorporated into the hashed digest that is signed to produce the `ADD_TYPEHASH`-related signature.

-Finally, anybody in possession of the final hashed typed data and signature blob — typically a Farcaster client or other app — calls `KeyRegistry.addFor()`, passing in the key, the other `ADD_TYPEHASH`-related typed data parameters, and the metadata bytes as arguments.
+Finally, anybody in possession of the final hashed typed data and signature blob — typically a Farcaster client or other app — calls `KeyGateway.addFor()`, passing in the key, the other `ADD_TYPEHASH`-related typed data parameters, and the metadata bytes as arguments.
 This function will in turn call `FarcasterDelegator.isValidSignature()` to verify the signature.
 If the signature is valid, the key will be added to the fid.

 > [!NOTE]
 > Farcaster clients or other apps can help users prepare the typed data, signature, and metadata generation.
 It's likely that this will be the most common way FarcasterDelegator contracts are used.

 #### 3b.
-Adding a key with a signature via `KeyRegistry.addFor()`
+Adding a key with a signature via `KeyGateway.addFor()`

 This method is useful for users who are authorized for the `ADD_TYPEHASH` action but are not in a position to make a direct call to the FarcasterDelegator contract, such as when using a Farcaster client that has not implemented specific support for FarcasterDelegator contracts.